 White glove services are the services offered in transportation management that go beyond the standard expectations for delivery.
 While a consumer may be pleased with seeing a package sitting on the front doorstep when returning home, it is at an added risk.
-A criminal could have stolen the package, or the package’s contents could perish.
+The package could be stolen, or the package’s contents could perish.
 They must go beyond the standard delivery in transportation management, and consumers are pushing this trend forward.

 This is where the term, white glove services, comes into play.
 By definition, it refers to the handling of care used when moving products in which the movers or shippers literally wear white gloves to protect the product.
-In shipping, this translates to taking every precaution necessary and sparing no expense to deliver exactly what a consumer wants without lifting the proverbial finger.
+In shipping, this translates to taking every precaution necessary and delivering exactly to a consumer’s specifications.

 Products that require white glove service are those that cannot be easily dropped off at the doorstep.
 Refrigerators, large household appliances, furniture, and expensive electronics are examples.
-These are products that could be damaged or severely costly if not handled with the utmost care and attention during delivery.
-Furniture can easily snag and tear on the slightest hook in a doorway, and shippers need to consider using white glove logistics to deliver on the promise of providing exactly what a consumer wants.
-As a result, shippers should set realistic expectations.
+If not handled with the utmost care and attention during delivery, these products could be damaged or not used properly by customers.

 - Define the key handling characteristics.
 This includes things like automated scanning, notifications, or alerts.
 It should also include touchpoints with consumers.